bitvavo/python-bitvavo-api/docs/rest.md

 ```
 </details>

-#### Update order
+##### Update order

-When updating an order make sure that at least one of the optional parameters has been set.
-Otherwise nothing can be updated.
+When updating an order make sure that at least one of the optional parameters has been set, otherwise nothing can be updated.
 ```python
 # Optional parameters: limit:(amount, amountRemaining, price, timeInForce, selfTradePrevention, postOnly)
 #          untriggered stopLoss/takeProfit:(amount, amountQuote, disableMarketProtection, triggerType, triggerReference, triggerAmount)